2023–24 New Mexico Lobos men's basketball team

 The 2023–24 New Mexico Lobos men's basketball team represented the University of New Mexico during the 2023–24 NCAA Division I men's basketball season.
 The Lobos, led by third-year head coach Richard Pitino, are members of the Mountain West Conference.
 They played their home games at The Pit in Albuquerque, New Mexico.

+New Mexico finished 26–10, with a 10–8 record in the Mountain West, finishing tied for sixth place.
+They won the Mountain West conference tournament.
+As the champions of the Mountain West, New Mexico received an automatic bid to the 2024 NCAA Division I men's basketball tournament, being named the 11-seed in the West Region.
+The Lobos were eliminated by Clemson in the first round of the tournament.

-The New Mexico Lobos men's basketball team drew an average home attendance of 13,042 in 16 games in 2023–24.
+The Lobos drew an average attendance of 13,042 in 16 home games.

 Previous season

 The Lobos would finish 22–12, 8–10 in Mountain West play to finish in 6th place.
 They would win against the 11th seeded Wyoming Cowboys before losing to the 3rd seeded Utah State Aggies in the Mountain West tournament.
 They would make it into the 2023 National Invitation Tournament, capturing the 2nd seed in the Rutgers bracket, but would go on to lose to Utah Valley, 83–69 at The Pit.